System-T/Tutorial-KDD-2019/Lab 2/README.md

-## Lab 2: SystemT Advanced Rule Editor Lab
+## Lab 2: SystemT Advanced Rule Editor Lab - Part 1

 You will be using temporary credentials provided to you to complete the lab.